gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 Since I am quite happy with this PoC I decided to commit to the project and work on developing a real useful version.

-I plan to share my experiece in this devlog because I want to keep track of how the project evolves, what I learn and the things I discover along the way.
+I plan to share my experience in this devlog because I want to keep track of how the project evolves, what I learn and the things I discover along the way.
 Also, I guess it will be interesting and useful to others too.
 To get started I think it makes sense to share how I came up with this idea, what I’ve done already and